 Related resources: Career Start, Career Navigator

-Applying to an entry level role and wanting to strengthen your resume?
+Get feedback on your resume, including formatting, tailoring for specific roles and highlighting accomplishments.
 A Peer Career Advisor will review your resume and provide feedback on formatting and tailoring to specific roles highlight accomplishments.

-If you are an experienced student or are applying to graduate-level research or senior-level positions, please book an ‘Application Review’ appointment.
+Book an ‘Application Review’ appointment, if you are an experienced student or are applying to graduate-level research or senior-level positions.

 Related resources: Resume and Cover Letter Toolkit (PDF), Resume Workshop (in-person/online)*, and Resume & Cover Letter e-module

 Meet with a Career Educator to review your further education application documents (e.g. personal statement, CV or resume for further education application) or job application documents (e.g. resume or cover letter).
-To make the most of your time, bring a draft copy of your application and information about the opportunity.
+Bring a draft and information about the opportunity to make the most of your time.

 Personal statement and CV related resources: Personal Statements Guide (PDF), Creating Your Academic CV (PDF), Personal Statements and Admission Letters with Writing Plus workshop*, CV and Resumes for Further Education Program Applications workshop*, and the Further Education e-module